cvanbreda91/delta-duckie/output/README.md

 # delta-duckie

 ## Description
-a professional readme.md generator made with node.js
+A professional README.md generator using node.js

 ## Table of Contents
 * [Installation](#installation)